superchangeai/www/src/blog/fastest-moving-api-understanding-llm.md

 ### 1. **Tracking model changelogs**
 Every LLM vendor now maintains changelogs or deprecation calendars.
 Tools like [Superchange.ai](https://www.superchange.ai) aggregate these, letting you build your own model changelog, share it with your team, and automate alerts.
-Because who doesn’t love a 3 AM ping about a model deprecation?

 ### 2. **Version pinning & controlled rollouts**
 Pin models to specific versions, like `gpt-4-0613`, until you’ve validated the new hotness.
 Use shadow traffic or blue/green deployments to test new versions without disrupting users.
 It’s like dating: you don’t commit until you’re sure it’s the one.